mangdangroboticsclub/MiniPupperDocs/docs/guide/Simulation.rst

 1.1 Launch Simulation World
 ^^^^^^

-1. Run the following command to launch bringup the robot simulation without connecting to the real robot.
+1. Run the following command to launch bringup the robot simulation without connecting to the robot.

 ::